sscudereweiss/mr_data_gen/README.md

 # mr_data_gen
-This app generated data using makeresults searches
+This app generates data using makeresults searches